 Cyberbullying is a serious social issue that affects millions of teens and adolescents every single year.
 Like many other forms of bullying, online harassment has been linked to a number of negative outcomes in children, including depression, anxiety and decreased academic performance.
 In severe cases, this use of technology to harm or intimidate others can even drive children towards substance abuse and suicide.
 In order to protect your kids from cyberbullying, it’s imperative to understand and recognize its harrowing effects.

-At Family Psychiatry of North Jersey, our mission is to provide individuals and families with all of the knowledge and tools they need to overcome emotional distress and achieve behavioral health solutions.
+At Family Psychiatry and Therapy, our mission is to provide individuals and families with all of the knowledge and tools they need to overcome emotional distress and achieve behavioral health solutions.
 Today, we’ll be teaching you more about cyberbullying and giving you a few key strategies to mitigate its impact on your children.

 What is Cyberbullying?

 Put simply, cyberbullying is the use of any form of technology to harass, threaten or embarrass a teen or adolescent.
 In most cases, cyberbullies will use hurtful emails, texts, online messaging or social media posts to target victims.

 Cyberbullying can be invasive.
 In some cases, cyberbullies will even break into the accounts of their targets to post damaging messages, videos or images.
 For example, a cyberbully might steal another student’s Facebook password and attempt to sabotage their reputation by sending inappropriate messages to friends.